Skip to main content

 The golden rule

 No judgment.
-The point isn’t to prove who has the best palate.
-The point is to discover what you actually like when nobody’s watching—including yourself.
+The point is not to prove who has the best palate.
+It is to find out what you actually like when the labels are gone.

 Next steps